 On this post we have outlined the best of both the renowned Inca Trail and the lesser known Inca Quarry Trail.
-Read on to see which one suits your taste.
+Read on to see which one to you is the best hike to Machu Picchu.
 So Inca Trail vs Inca Quarry Trail?

 In order to hike on the Inca Trail, you will need to have a permit, which can be sold out.
 If that is the case for you, then there is another alternative trail to take, the Inca Quarry Trail or Cachicata Trek.